WHAT IS DORR OR WIDENING THE CIRCLE?

 Dance of Racial Reconciliation II (DORR II): DORR II is intended to be another contribution toward equipping God’s people to work for racial reconciliation.
 It is designed to deepen what was started with DORR and WTC and give hope to those trying to get at the root causes of racism, to address systemic issues, and to provide a deeper knowledge of racial reconciliation.
 Its three themes are unity, justice, and reconciliation, along with a section on trauma and cycles of violence.

-For more information or to schedule a workshop, please call the Office of Race Relations (877) 864-3977 to contact Rev. Esteban Lugo, director or Jan Ortiz, administrative coordinator.
+For more information or to schedule a workshop, please call the Office of Race Relations (877) 864-3977 to contact Rev. Esteban Lugo, director or Idella Winfield, administrative coordinator.